 What if you're self-employed?

-If you are considering trading in your steady job for one of self-employment before buying a new home, don’t do it.
+Don't do it if you are considering trading in your steady job for self-employment before buying a new home.
 Make your purchase first.

-If your income is very high, well above average, and the loan amount you are seeking is considerably “low” your lender will consider this fact as well.
-It would be a similar situation to buying a home for cash, but not quite.
+If your income is very high, well above average, and the loan amount you are seeking is considerably "low," your lender will also consider this fact.
+It would be similar to buying a home for cash, but not quite.